 Outdoor recreation is a great way to spend time with friends and family.
 It also provides physical and mental benefits.
 Outside helps you feel better, reduces stress and anxiety, and increases confidence.
 Plus, the outdoors is a great place to find new adventures.

 One of the best ways to get outside is to visit a park.
 Aside from providing physical fitness and other health benefits, gardens can also serve as a community hub.
 This recreation can increase your social connection with other people, improve your creativity and reduce stress.

 One of the most common ways to get outside is by playing sports.
-The benefits of playing outdoor sports can include lifelong learning, social inclusion and a reduction in anti-social behaviour.
+The benefits of playing outdoor sports can include lifelong learning, social inclusion and a reduction in anti-social behavior.
 In addition to the positive effects on physical and mental health, outdoor activities promote community cohesion and reduce crime.

 Outdoor recreation is a fast-growing sector of the economy.
 In the US, the outdoor recreation industry supports 238,000 jobs and generates $1.8 billion in state and local tax revenue.
 It also provides a wide range of benefits to the community.

-Benefit-cost analysis does not apply to all types of outdoor programs.
+Cost -benefit analysis does not apply to all types of outdoor programs.
 However, it can be applied to able-bodied, non-commercial outdoor recreation programs.